 Great software engineers have this innate ability to translate technical jargon and requirements into simple layman language.

 This in turn helps all team members understand what is being done.
 For instance, a non-technical product owner can easily explain to the executive why this feature will take more time.
-As a valuable software engineer would go the extra mile to explain the need to refactor and then only do the main task.
+A valuable software engineer would go the extra mile to explain the need to refactor and then only do the main task.
 This will make it faster in the long run and make the feature more reliable too.

 A great software engineer is an impact multiplier.
 Let’s say if s/he is somewhat free and they see that the QA person has a lot to do in this sprint.
 They will not think twice about helping the QA person and help the QA person.